IronPirateDev/Human-Age-Gender-Emotion-detector/README.md

-# Human Age, Gender, Emotion Detection using Face Detection
+# 👨👧Human Age, Gender, Emotion Detection using Face Detection👵🧓

 👤 This project utilizes `face_recognition` and `deepface` libraries to perform real-time analysis of faces, providing predictions for age, gender, and emotion.